kiboschool/course-industry-experience-1/src/lessons/goal-setting/destination.md

 #### (1) Create a new Google doc (type "doc.new" into your browser) to use for brainstorming

-#### (2) For each question below, set a timer fo 5 minutes, then list down as many goals as you can think of.
+#### (2) For each question below, set a timer for 5 minutes, then list down as many goals as you can think of.

 1. What are you technical learning goals?
-How do you want your industry experience to improve your technical skills and build on what you have learned in your classes?
+How do you want your industry experience to improve your technical skills and build on what you have learned in class?
 2. What are you human skills development goals?
-How do you want your industry experience help you develop the employability skills (e.g. communication, teamwork, time management, planning, etc.)?
+How do you want your industry experience help you develop employability skills (e.g. communication, teamwork, time management, planning, etc.)?
 3. What are your personal development goals?
 How will your industry experience help you to grow as a person, develop your brand, and build your network?
-What do you want to be known for?

 ### Prioritize your goals